 - Nearly one-third of respondents who have unused cards from last holiday season did not use their gift card because they forgot about it.

 - A good proportion of consumers will never redeem their gift cards from last season because the card is lost or expired.

 Clearly, our nature is to shun the redemption of the gift card.
 Knowing this — get cracking and start shopping.
 Be sure to use this exercise as a teachable moment to introduce some “smart” shopping strategies.

 Start making a list of what your child wants or needs.
-Point out that by shopping now, your child can stretch those gift card dollars out as most retailers have sales as they struggle to unload inventory to make way for the new inventory.
-If nothing strikes their fancy, ask your child to consider selling the gift card to you for its face value so you can use the card on your list of wants and needs.
+Point out that by shopping now, your child can stretch those gift card dollars out as most retailers have sales trying to unload inventory to make way for new inventory.
+If nothing strikes their fancy, ask your child to consider selling the gift card to you for its face value.
+Then you can use the card on your list of wants and needs.
 Then they can save, spend, donate or invest the cash as they wish.

 Once the gift is in hand, don’t forget the thank you note to the giver to let them know what you did with the gift card.